08 Noble Challenge

-Caleb bumped his older brother as he and Josah walked towards the Square.
+Caleb bumped his older brother as he and Josah walked to the Square.
 He glanced over and watched Ena chase some vermin, which was not fast enough to avoid capture.
-He turned and saw his brothers disappear around the barn.”
+The young Evermore turned and saw his brothers disappear around the barn.”

-“Look,” Conall pointed towards the direction of the Manor.
+“Look,” Conall pointed at the direction of the Manor.
 “There are people bringing tables and chairs.
 I guess we’ll be eating outside.”

-They saw several blacksmiths set up a temporary firepit nearby.
-Josah recognized Dali talking with Eva Marie, over by the statue.
+They saw several blacksmiths setting up a temporary firepit nearby.
+Josah recognized Dali talking with Eva Marie over by the statue.
 “Let’s go.”

-Conall followed Josah.
+Conall followed.
 “It’s good to see you again, Dali,” Josah said with a slight bow.
-He stared at Eva, who wore a stunning blue dress and her hair in an intricate braid.
+He stared at Eva Marie, who wore a stunning blue dress and her hair in an intricate braid.

 “I see that beast of yours is not by your side,” Dali commented.
 “You will control her before our guest arrives?”

 “Ena will be in the barn before Luka gets here,” Josah responded while looking at Eva’s surprised look.
-Turning to her, Josah added, “Dali met Ena in Tuva when we first came to Bon Abbi.”
+Gazing at her, Josah added, “Dali met Ena in Tuva when we first came to Bon Abbi.”